ZareNastaran/HouseRecommendationSystem/README.md

 449         0       0       6    2007        WD         Normal    120000
 52          0       0       5    2010        WD         Normal    110000

+# Future Plan
-#For the next version, I am thinking about agent's description and user's comments ...
+For the next version, I am thinking about agent's description and user's comments ...
 I should probabely use some sort of deep learning transformer to work with textual data...
 NLP is comming!!!